 The best time to inform your employer of your pregnancy is after 12 weeks and once you have had your scan.
 When exactly you decide to tell them is your own choice, but the earlier the better as they will need to carry out maternity risk assessment in terms of the environment you work in.
 Telling your employer early will also give them time to organise maternity cover.

 The latest you can inform your employer about the pregnancy is at least 15 weeks before the beginning of the week the baby is due, and, where this isn’t possible, they must be told as soon as possible.
-A good first point of contact might be your Employee Assistance Provider (EAP) for confidential advice.
+A good first point of contact might be your Employee Assistance Provider (EAP) for confidential advice, if you have one.
 If you have a good relationship with your line manager, then you might approach them first for an informal conversation.
-Once HR has been informed, your pregnancy becomes official in the eyes of the company.
+Once HR or equivalent have been informed, your pregnancy becomes official in the eyes of the company.

 For this reason, many employers already recognise the potential of maternity coaching and there is no harm in asking if this kind of support is available.
 Maternity coaching can help women overcome personal anxieties about their career progression and what they can expect on their return to work.
 Correctly identifying these initial emotions helps women feel in control of the situation.
 It also gives the coach a direction for creating an efficient coaching plan which summarises key objectives and milestones that both the employee and employer want to achieve.

 Considering future working options at an early stage, even before your maternity leave starts can be as helpful for you as for your employer.
 It might be that you want to opt for more flexible working options.
 Talking about these early on will help you to find the best possible way and also gives your employer enough time to make necessary adjustments.